coala/teams/ISSUE_TEMPLATE.md

 # Road to the Future

-How do you plan to take forward coala as a team leader of your team?
-What changes will you make happen
+How do you plan to take forward coala as a team leader/member of your team?
+What changes will you make happen.